-Working with a diverse population throughout these experiences, the common struggle was deriving the motivation to make personal change, and developing enough meaning and purpose to make the change stick; therefore, moving a person into a state of recovery from whatever circumstance had created his or her suffering.
+Working with a diverse population over the last ten years, the common struggle I have seen is finding the motivation to make personal change, and developing enough meaning and purpose to make the change stick; therefore, moving a person into a state of recovery from whatever circumstance had created his or her suffering.
 The vast majority of persons I served were struggling with co-occuring disorders, and were faced with the daunting task of better managing their mental health needs while also maintaining a clean and sober lifestyle.
 It was through these experiences that I began to understand the importance of mindfulness and truly being a present and active participant in one’s own life.

 Throughout my professional experiences, I have also received training in the following areas and on the implementation of these evidence-based modalities for treatment: